JRL-CARI-CNR-UNIBS/l2p/docs/paper_recreations.rst

         max_iter: int = 8,
         syntax_validator: bool = True
         ):
+        """
+        This is the inner function of the overall `Action-by-action` algorithm.
+Specifically, this function generates a single action from the list of actions and new predicates created.
+        Process looping until it abides the custom syntax validation check.

+        Args:
+            - model (LLM): the large language model to be inferenced
+            - act_pred_prompt (str): contains information of action and format creation passed to LLM
+            - action_name (str): current action to be generated
+            - predicates (list[Predicate]): current list of predicates generated
+            - types (dict[str,str]): domain types - used for validation checks
+            - max_iter (int): max attempts of generating action (defaults at 8)
+            - syntax_validator (bool): flag if syntax checker is on (defaults to True)

+        Returns:
+            - action (Action): action data type containing parameters, preconditions, and effects
+            - predicates (list[Predicate]): list of updated predicates
+            - llm_response (str): original LLM output
+        """

         # better format for LLM to interpret
         predicate_str = "\n".join([f"- {pred['clean']}" for pred in predicates])